gcanat/video_reader-rs/README.md

 # [1]    9636 IOT instruction (core dumped)
 ```

-## Credits
+## :stars: Credits
 - [decord](https://github.com/dmlc/decord) for showing how to `get_batch` efficiently.
 - [ffmpeg-next](https://github.com/zmwangx/rust-ffmpeg) for the Rust bindings to ffmpeg.
-- [video-rs](https://github.com/oddity-ai/video-rs) for the nice high level api which makes it easy to encode videos.
+- [video-rs](https://github.com/oddity-ai/video-rs) for the nice high level api which makes it easy to encode videos and for the code snippet to convert ffmpeg frames to ndarray ;-)